nlspt/nlb-nas-corporate/_former-ford-factory/1a-visit-opening-hours.md

 Open during Public Holidays except on the first day of Chinese New Year.

 **ADMISSION**<br>
-Free for Singapore citizens and PRs
+Free for Singapore citizens, PRs and Friends of the Museums (FOM).
 For foreign visitors : $3 per person

 ### CONTACT